 The modes of a dielectric cavity correspond to the independent solutions to the sourceless wave equation,

 where $\mathbf{A}(\mathbf{r},t)$ is the vector potential and $\mu_0$ is permeability of free space.
-In writing the above equation, we have adopted the the generalized Coulomb gauge $\nabla\cdot\varepsilon(\mathbf{r})\mathbf{A}(\mathbf{r},t) = 0$, which allows us to the scalar potential as vanishing in the absence of free charges and external drives \cite{Glauber1991}.
+In writing the above equation, we have adopted the generalized Coulomb gauge $\nabla\cdot(\varepsilon(\mathbf{r})\mathbf{A}(\mathbf{r},t)) = 0$, which allows us to choose the scalar potential to vanish in the absence of free charges and external drives \cite{Glauber1991}.
 Therefore, the electric and magnetic fields can be expressed entirely in terms of the vector potential as

 We now search for separable solutions to Eq.~\eqref{eq:app-waveeqn} of the form $\mathbf{A}_i(\mathbf{r},t) = -q_i(t)\mathbf{f}_i(\mathbf{r})$, where $q_i(t)$ is a time-dependent amplitude and $\mathbf{f}_i(\mathbf{r})$ the corresponding mode function that characterizes the spatial profile of mode $i$.
 Inserting this form into Eq.~\eqref{eq:app-waveeqn}, we find that $q_i(t)$ and $\mathbf{f}_i(\mathbf{r})$ must independently obey